NS 4000: History

-After the occupation of the Netherlands by the German Wehrmacht, the NS had to surrender many of their locomotives to the Deutsche Reichsbahn.
-At the end of the war, the Germans took 466 of the 866 Dutch steam locomotives to Germany and 83% of the diesel and electric multiple units as well.
-The Dutch government in London therefore ordered new steam locomotives from Nydqvist & Holm AB (NOHAB) in neutral Sweden in 1942 to remedy the expected vehicle shortage at the end of the war.
-15 express train locomotives with the wheel arrangement 2'C and 35 goods locomotives with the wheel arrangement D were ordered.
-The express locomotives were classified as the series NS 4000 and the goods locomotives as the series NS 4700.
-Although the NS had assumed that after the delivery of NS 6300 series was completed, they would no longer buy any steam locomotives.
+Following the occupation of the Netherlands by the German Wehrmacht, the Dutch Railways (Nederlandse Spoorwegen, NS) had to surrender many of their locomotives to the Deutsche Reichsbahn.
+By the end of World War II, 466 of the 866 Dutch steam locomotives as well as 83% of diesel and electric multiple units had been taken to Germany.
+The Dutch government-in-exile therefore had already ordered new steam locomotives from Nydqvist & Holm AB (NOHAB) in neutral Sweden in 1942 to remedy the vehicle shortage anticipated for the end of the war.
+After delivery of the NS 6300 series had been completed in 1931, the NS had initially assumed that they would no longer need to buy any steam locomotives.
+15 express train locomotives with the wheel arrangement 2'C and 35 freight locomotives with the wheel arrangement D were ordered.
+The express locomotives were classified as the series NS 4000 and the freight locomotives as the series NS 4700.

 Design

 The NS 4000 was an extremely modern three-cylinder locomotive by Dutch standards; all cylinders drove the first axle.
-The example of the 4000 ran on the Swedish private railway company Bergslagernas, they were derived from the type 'H3s'.
+The example of the 4000 ran on the Swedish private railway company Bergslagernas Järnvägar, they were derived from the type 'H3s'.
 For example, all axles ran on SKF roller bearings, the back of the streamlined cab was completely closed with folding bellows on the tender and the locomotives had electric lighting as well.

 The tender was of the Gölsdorf type, and the two 4 wheeled bogies also ran on roller bearings.
 The tenders of the series NS 4000 and 4700 were identical.
 A new numbering scheme for steam locomotive tenders introduced in 1949 renumbered the series 4700 tenders to 4016–4050, creating a continuous, interchangeable series.

 The locomotives looked very attractive with their small pointed smoke box door and large smoke deflectors, but this was not really useful when cleaning the smoke box or when changing the fire tubes.
 Over the years, the smokebox doors were replaced by larger ones, from scrapped Austerity locomotives of the NS 4300 and NS 5000 series.
 A bigger problem was that the locomotives had a steel inner firebox.
 It was therefore decided to replace these with copper ones, which was a costly investment, also because a few extra boilers had to be purchased from NOHAB, which were also fitted with steel inner fireboxes.
 After eleven locomotives had received a new copper inner firebox, the rebuilding was stopped.
 Nos.
 4002, 4003, 4011 and 4015 still had a steel inner firebox.